Nandini0805/TalkSpace/README.md

-# TalkSpace
+# Talk-a-tive

-TalkSpace is a Full Stack Chatting App.
+Talk-a-tive is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack